John Wilde: Mature work

-“Surrealism best enables [Wilde] to represent the mind’s activity and the pervasive forces of sex and death.
-Bones, dead animals and scenes of decay serve as memento mori, symbolic reminders of one’s mortality.
+"Surrealism best enables [Wilde] to represent the mind's activity and the pervasive forces of sex and death.
+Bones, dead animals and scenes of decay serve as memento mori, symbolic reminders of one's mortality.
 Naked women, or strangely mutated women-creatures, populate deep, dream-like landscapes.
-Frequently Wilde paints himself into a scene, as if to acknowledge that this is a world where he confronts his own fears and desires.”
+Frequently Wilde paints himself into a scene, as if to acknowledge that this is a world where he confronts his own fears and desires."

 A particularly notable example of this self mise en scene is the 1983-4, 9 1/2 ft long "The Great Autobiographical Silverpoint Drawing," in the Chicago Art Institute.
 It depicts the usual Wilde-proxy now nude and triple-eyed, looking out at the viewer in front of rows of familiar figures, with the detritus of a life long-lived on one side and an immense Oak Tree on the other.
-Though Wilde excels in small, intimate paintings and silver points, this work, meticulously drawn in the unforgiving silver point medium, is quite possibly the largest silver point ever made.
+Though Wilde excels in small, intimate paintings and silver points, this work, drawn in the silver point medium, is quite possibly the largest silver point ever made.

-Another large silver point with Wilde amidst a memeto mori landscape was his "Muss Es Sein" (1979–81, operative word "was").
+Another large silver point with Wilde amidst a memento mori landscape was his "Muss Es Sein" (1979–81, operative word "was").
 Though quite large in itself, it is only about a third of the size of the AIC leviathan.
-The work depicts the semi nude Wilde proxy in its familiar harlequin tights and a nude female sitting mid stage, almost lost amidst an entire field of animal skulls.
+The work depicts the semi-nude Wilde proxy in its familiar harlequin tights and a nude female sitting mid stage, almost lost amidst an entire field of animal skulls.
 They are looking away from the viewer at a double moon.
-Also extremely meticulously drawn in silver point, the work was photographed and then painted over with Wilde's typical cool transparent oil washes.
-The greenish gray finale is in the McClain Collection of the Chazen Museum on the UW campus, gift of Bill McClain.
+Also drawn in silver point, the work was photographed and then painted over with Wilde's typical cool transparent oil washes.
+The greenish gray finale is in the McClain Collection of the Chazen Museum on the UW campus, gift of William McClain.

-An earlier example of Wilde putting himself into his painting is “Wisconsin Wildeworld,” subtitled “Provincia, Naturlica and Classicum” in the collection of the Milwaukee Art Museum (MAM).
+An earlier example of Wilde putting himself into his painting is "Wisconsin Wildeworld," subtitled "Provincia, Naturlica and Classicum" in the collection of the Milwaukee Art Museum (MAM).
 The 52 in painting shows the artist, his turned back toward the viewer, gazing into the distance to his right at a fanciful, Renaissance-inspired landscape.
-The artist’s right arm is extended to measure the pointy-topped mountains ahead of him; in his left arm he cradles a drawing board.
-Classical ruins jut into the scene from the picture’s right edge.
+The artist's right arm is extended to measure the pointy-topped mountains ahead of him; in his left arm he cradles a drawing board.
+Classical ruins jut into the scene from the picture's right edge.
 It seems perfectly normal to see the small figures of naked women cavorting among them.
-The artist’s figure forms a sort of magical border between this world and a more mundane reality.
-To his proxy’s left, Wilde laid out the staid lines of a small town residential avenue, complete with elderly frame houses and a tree-lined walk along which fully clothed Midwesterners stroll.
+The artist's figure forms a sort of magical border between this world and a more mundane reality.
+To his proxy's left, Wilde laid out the staid lines of a small town residential avenue, complete with elderly frame houses and a tree-lined walk along which fully clothed Midwesterners stroll.